davilos/basic-application-django/README.md

 # basic-application-django
-Wellcome to my simple application in Django!
+Welcome to my simple application in Django!

 This is the link to acess my application on Heroku: [Link](https://app-django2-dt.herokuapp.com/)